Understanding Walk Activity 101

 - What owner the collar was paired with, if any: You

-- The neighborhood the walk began in: Vinegar Hill
+- The neighborhood the walk began in: Boerum Hill

 Walk activities are captured when there is activity and change of location outside of a safe zone, with a green dot to indicate the beginning point, a red dot to indicate the end point, and the path walked in between.
 Walks can be broken into segments if there is a rest period during the walk.
 Depending on your Alert Settings & Notifications you will get different push notifications regarding a walk activity.